YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 K5 - Star Key Problems
 ++++++++++++++++++++++++++++++++

 The last record in every index block must be a star-key record that points to a block that continues the path to all data not covered by the preceding records in the block.
-Star-key records have a unique format with a size of seven (7), or eight (8), depending on the platform, and a compression count of zero (0).
+Star-key records have a unique format with a size of twelve (12) with the V7 block format, and a compression count of zero (0).
+Star keys have a size of eight (8) with the V6 block format.
 The errors discussed in this section indicate a missing or damaged star-key and may be attacked with two strategies.

 In general, you should turn the last existing record into a star-key.
 This works well as long as the block holds at least one valid record.
 If you choose this strategy, locate the last record using DUMP RECORD=9999.
 Then DUMP the last record and note its pointer.
 Next, REMOVE the last record.
 Finally, ADD STAR POINTER= to the key you noted.

 If the star-key is the only record in a root block, you should add a new empty level 0 descendent.
 If you choose this strategy, add a new star-key using FIND FREEBLOCK HINT=this-block to locate a nearby block.
-Next, MAP the new block BUSY and CHANGE LEVEL= 0 and BSIZ=7(or 8, if your platform dictates).
+Next, MAP the new block BUSY and CHANGE LEVEL= 0 and BSIZ=8 if V6 format and 12 if V7 format.
 If the new block has a level of zero (0), return to the damaged block and ADD STAR POINTER=the-first-new-block.

 .. _k6-compression-count-error: